+Owner Stu Meltzer also stocks other underused or under-loved delicacies such as Atlantic mackerel, scup, pollock, sea robin and more.
 “I love talking about fish and helping to educate people.
-That’s the idea behind Fearless Fish, helping people increase their confidence in buying fish, cooking fish and trying new things.
+That’s the idea behind Fearless Fish: helping people increase their confidence in buying fish, cooking fish and trying new things.

 “The reason why that whole roast tastes so good is because you get that fat and collagen from the bones and it gets in the meat and it’s harder to overcook,” Meltzer says.